For today’s plan sponsors, retirement savings disparities between different demographic groups have become a significant concern.

-Design for Inclusivity
+Design for Inclusion

-Furthermore, research shows extending the amount of time a terminating employee has to pay off a loan may improve overall retirement savings.
-For example, Webb says, “Instead of requiring departing employees to pay off a loan within 60 days of termination, they could be given a longer period of time, perhaps up to six months.”
+Furthermore, research shows that extending the allowed period when a terminated employee is allowed to repay their loan may improve overall retirement savings.
+“Instead of requiring departing employees to pay off loans within 60 days of termination, they could be given a longer time, perhaps up to six months,” Webb says.

-Some plan sponsors use stretch matches to encourage higher employee savings rates.
-With a stretch match, employers withhold the full match until employees reach a certain savings threshold, which is higher than normal.
-However, those who do not have the ability to save to the higher threshold do not receive the full match.
-For plans with vesting schedules, plan sponsors may want to consider shortening them to allow more widespread access to employer contributions.
+Some plan sponsors also use stretch matches to encourage higher savings rates.
+With a stretch match, employers withhold the full amount of their matching contribution until employees reach a certain savings threshold, which is typically higher than the employee average.
+Those who do not save to this threshold do not receive the full match.
+However, determining the right threshold is key because participants who do not have the ability to save to a higher threshold may fall farther behind.

 Reap the Benefits

-Providing financial wellness support that is inclusive of various ethnic backgrounds, gender identities, ages, sexual orientations, cultures, and religions brings a lot of benefits to an organization, Webb says.
+Providing financial wellness support that is inclusive of various backgrounds, genders, ages, sexual orientations, cultures, and religions can also help to leveling the playing field, Webb says.
 “Employers who prioritize inclusion and diversity in their financial wellness offerings are the most likely to attract and retain candidates with a variety of perspectives and knowledge of diverse markets.”